deepblueseas/REGEX/gist-template.md

 As you can see in that first section, the period is displayed as a **\\.**  This means the search will look for a literal period/dot.
 In regex, the '.' on its own can match any character except for \n 'new line'.
 By making it a literal we are escaping this meaning and simply searching for a literal dot, which is a part of every valid email. <br>

-**&#36; anchor**: The [Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/computer-science/regex-tutorial) states that the &#36; anchor "signifies a string that ends with the charactrs that precede it."
+**&#36; anchor**: The [Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/computer-science/regex-tutorial) states that the &#36; anchor "signifies a string that ends with the charactrs that precede it." <br>

+As you can see, there are parantheses and brackets surrounding the first section, or group, as well as the subsequent groups.
+I will cover the role of those in [Grouping ()](#grouping-and-capturing) and [Bracket [] Expressions](#bracket-expressions).

 ### Quantifiers